Dr. Tamara Zach

 By Dr. Tamara Zach MD — May 05, 2026

-As a parent, few things are more anxiety-inducing than hearing your child's doctor recommend a brain MRI.
-Questions immediately flood your mind: Is something seriously wrong?
+Hearing your child's doctor recommend a brain MRI sets off a specific kind of panic.
+Is something seriously wrong?
 Does my child really need this?
 What will the scan show?
-At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD works with families every day to answer these exact questions — replacing fear with clarity and a clear plan forward.
+At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD answers these questions with families every day, replacing fear with a clear plan.

-Not every neurological concern requires imaging.
-Many conditions — including certain types of pediatric epilepsy — can be evaluated and managed without an MRI, particularly when the clinical picture and other testing are clear.
-However, there are specific situations where brain MRI becomes a critical diagnostic step.
+Not every neurological concern calls for imaging.
+Many conditions, including some types of pediatric epilepsy, can be evaluated and managed without an MRI when the clinical picture and other testing are clear.
+But certain situations make a brain MRI a necessary step.

 Seizures and Epilepsy